Bring the kids to Art-A-Whirl with a couple strategies for keeping it fun.

 I found — at least for my family — the best plan is a loose plan.
 I start at NEMAA’s website and note the activities I find most appealing.
 Plus, I’ll definitely pick up a booklet from the information booth once we arrive.
 Our minimum goal in year’s past has been a trolley ride around NE Minneapolis and making it to my husband’s performances.
 As my kids have gotten bigger, we’ve done more.

 Three free trolleys will again operate during Art-a-Whirl weekend to shuttle you around between the various galleries.
 Prices for gallery art activities are listed on the individual pages on NEMAA’s site.
 I come with options, but I let my family and fate make the final decisions.

 Art-A-Whirl Strategy #3 – Poke Around

 Not everything that might be worth our while is an official Art-A-Whirl event and some things we stumbled on and enjoyed in previous years have become official in later years.
 Kids are really great at finding art in unexpected places.
-A few years ago, we found this concrete heart (pothole – whatever) and a brick wall where we were encouraged to create with sidewalk chalk.
-That is probably our favorite Art-A-Whirl memory and neither were officially part of the festivities.
-Local bands are also notorious for unofficial performances and generally aim for family friendly for this event.
-One family-friendly show is Grandapalooza.
-Catch any of many local bands whenever you are doing the rounds.
+One year when our kids were really small, we spent a great deal of time at a brick wall where we were encouraged to create with sidewalk chalk.
+Local bands are also notorious for unofficial performances and generally aim to be family friendly for this event.
+Stop and listen, move on to some art, move on again.

-This article was originally written in 2014 when my kids were very small.
-Visiting gets easier every year, and now this is a weekend my kids look forward to.
+This article was originally written in 2014 when my kids were 8, 4, 2 and incubating.
+They are now 13, 9, 7 and 4.
+Visiting gets easier every year, and now this is a weekend my kids love.
 We update links every year and try to keep information up-to-date.